 - See the major sights of a city in a small amount of time, while also hearing a few historical facts.

 - Many different languages to choose for the audio guide.

 - Liable to the weather conditions.
 Sun, rain and strong winds can spoil your tour as it can be too hot, too cold or too windy especially when the bus is moving.
 Not many busses have a covered top, so when it is hot, make sure to bring a hat and wear lots of sun cream or when it rains, make sure to bring a waterproof jacket.
 I don’t recommend sitting on the lower level of the bus, as the view can be limited.

-- Not suitable (in most cases) for taking good photos. (see section below)
+- Not suitable (in most cases) for taking good photos. (see the section below)